Mystery note left behind by Maine mass shooting suspect revealed

 Another 13 were injured in the attacks, with their conditions currently unclear.

-The youngest victim so far named is a 14-year-old boy who had gone to the bowling alley with his father that tragic night.
+The youngest victim named is a 14-year-old boy who had gone to the bowling alley with his father that tragic night.

 Aaron Young, 14, was with his father Bill Young at the Just-In-Time Recreation bowling alley for an evening with their bowling league on Wednesday night, Bill’s brother Rob Young told Reuters.